aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-13-a-resume-rewrite.md

 A lot has changed since I migrated my resume to latex.
 For starters, I'm a lot better at latex now!
 But I'm also a *lot* better at HTML.
-You see, I'd always wanted to have my resume be in HTML, for a number of reasons, cheif among them being that HTML seemed to offer more options for structuring data, and seemed way easier to tweak than latex - especially since I could trial CSS changes interactively in the browser.
+You see, I'd always wanted to have my resume be in HTML, for a number of reasons, chief among them being that HTML seemed to offer more options for structuring data, and seemed way easier to tweak than latex - especially since I could trial CSS changes interactively in the browser.
 Editing my resume was also becoming a pain.
 I need the machine I was editing on to have a \\(\rm\TeX\\) installation, and quick tweaks couldn't be done by just changing the source on github.
-I can remember at least one instance where for a few months the pdf in the repo was older than the source files, and I didn't catch it until I'd submitted a few job apps.
+I can remember at least one instance where for a few months the PDF in the repo was older than the source files, and I didn't catch it until I'd submitted a few job apps.
 Additionally, as I started maintaining my CV, my CV would frequently lack updates to entries that were also present in my resume, or vice versa.
 I wanted